 Communication Best Practices

-Posting critical information to Facebook and Twitter provides not only an additional channel for reaching citizens who are already following your community’s social media presence, it enables citizens to share your message with their own followers, helping to extend the reach of your message to others in your community.
+Posting critical information to Facebook, YouTube, and Twitter provides not only an additional channel for reaching people who are already following your community’s social media presence, it enables community members to share your message with their own followers, helping to extend the reach of your message to others in your community.
 Consider these best practices for utilizing social media during a natural disaster or community emergency:

-- Keep messages short and actionable.
-Give citizens specific feedback such as the location of emergency shelters or road closure updates.
+Keep messages short and actionable; give people specific feedback such as the location of emergency shelters or road closure updates

-- Send updates frequently.
-One of the greatest benefits of social media is its instant impact.
-Citizens will be looking for continual updates, so keep tweets, posts, and shares of valuable news, information, and instruction coming frequently.
+Send updates frequently; residents will look for continual updates, so keep tweets, posts, and shares of valuable news, information, and instruction coming frequently

-- Choose a CMS that integrates with the Integrated Public Alert and Warning System (IPAWS).
-IPAWS is designed to help create and distribute local emergency notifications to your community through all the nation’s available alert and warning channels, such as TV, AM/FM radios, WEA capable wireless devices, and NOAA weather radio.
+Choose a CMS that integrates with the Integrated Public Alert and Warning System (IPAWS), which is designed to help create and distribute local emergency notifications to your community through all the nation’s available alert and warning channels, such as TV, AM/FM radios, WEA capable wireless devices, and NOAA weather radio

-- Continue to share updates even when an event has ended.
-Your citizens will be just as interested to learn about your community’s recovery and clean-up progress.
+Continue to share updates even when an event has ended; people will be just as interested to learn about your community’s recovery and clean-up progress